The Christian Heritage Centre

 The retreat will offer a historical and biographical examination of some of the leading confessors of the Catholic faith, as well as a spiritual reflection on their lives and on the cost of witnessing to the faith today.

-Mgr John Allen has recently published “A Popular History of the Salford Diocese”, with a foreword by Eamon Duffy, and is eminently equipped to offer a closer study of the lives of area’s Catholic life.
+Mgr John Allen has recently published “A Popular History of the Salford Diocese”, with a foreword by Eamon Duffy, and is eminently equipped to offer a closer study of the lives of the area’s Catholic life.

 This retreat will offer several talks over the weekend, framed by opportunities for Mass, communal prayer in the morning and evening, and Adoration.